wagtail/wagtail/docs/contributing/developing.rst

 Development
 ===========

-Setting up a local copy of `the Wagtail git repository <https://github.com/wagtail/wagtail>`_ is slightly more involved than running a release package of Wagtail, as it requires `Node.js <https://nodejs.org/>`_ and NPM for building Javascript and CSS assets.
+Setting up a local copy of `the Wagtail git repository <https://github.com/wagtail/wagtail>`_ is slightly more involved than running a release package of Wagtail, as it requires `Node.js <https://nodejs.org/>`_ and NPM for building JavaScript and CSS assets.
 (This is not required when running a release version, as the compiled assets are included in the release package.)

 If you're happy to develop on a virtual machine, the `vagrant-wagtail-develop <https://github.com/wagtail/vagrant-wagtail-develop>`_ and `docker-wagtail-develop <https://github.com/wagtail/docker-wagtail-develop>`_ setup scripts are the fastest way to get up and running.
 They will provide you with a running instance of the `Wagtail Bakery demo site <https://github.com/wagtail/bakerydemo/>`_, with the Wagtail and bakerydemo codebases available as shared folders for editing on your host machine.